jobelche/Empirical-Accuracy/README.md

 ## BLOT (Bottom Line On TOP)

 Most mid tier rifles running factory ammo will outshot most shooters.
 More than a handfull of "budget" tier rifles will do the same.
 There is no magical encantation to make procision shooting "easy".
 It is hard and nothing is changing that.
+Anyone telling you differnt is selling somthing.